-For a people aged <25 years, referral from a Paediatrician or a Child & Adolescent Psychiatrist for an Autism Spectrum Assessment under Medicare will make max 4+4 rebates available.
+For people aged under 25 years, referral from a Paediatrician or a Child & Adolescent Psychiatrist for an Autism Spectrum Assessment under Medicare will make 4+4 rebates available.

 The referring paediatrician/psychiatrist coordinates the multidisciplinary ASD assessment.
 They determine what assessments have been completed to-date, conduct or request relevant medical or laboratory tests and specify what allied health (eg speech pathology, occupational therapy and/or psychology) assessments are still required for a reliable diagnosis or no diagnosis.
 They then write the referral under the relevant Medicare item(s).Medicare rebates apply to the direct observation and/or assessment of the person.
 Rebates for max 4+4 Autism Spectrum assessment items can be claimed under the age of 25 years.